MLHale/CYBR8470/modules/restful-api/README.md

 ...Enough talk!
 Lets look at an API!

-#### Documentation and Overview of the API
+#### Examine the Documentation and Overview of the API
+Before you get started using an API, you should always read over its documentation.
+In particular, you want to understand what `parameters` the API accepts, what `authentication` it uses, and what `output data` it generates.

-For up-to-date documentation (as of Aug.
-2020), you can view the twitter 1.1 API documentation at [https://developer.twitter.com/en/docs/twitter-api/v1](https://developer.twitter.com/en/docs/twitter-api/v1)
+For up-to-date documentation of the Twitter API(as of Aug.
+2020), you can view the 1.1 API documentation at [https://developer.twitter.com/en/docs/twitter-api/v1](https://developer.twitter.com/en/docs/twitter-api/v1).

 > Note the following screenshots show an API explorer console as it was prior to the July 2018 twitter developer portal update.
 I have left them here for informational purposes because it does a nice job of overviewing `API endpoints` supported by twitter.